Early Childhood Education

 EEC 612.
 Models of Teaching.
 3 Hours.

 Developing knowledge of curriculum and instruction.
 Selecting and applying specific teaching strategies.
-Includes practicum experiences.
+Field experience required.

 EEC 615.
 Collaborative Learning Spaces - Designing and Developing.
 3 Hours.